rsnpj/notes-site/readme.md

 - The order of operations in the interleaving is consistent with the program order in which each individual process executed them`}
 </Definition>
 ```
+## Conversion

+When converting from LaTeX notes, the best tool to use is pandoc, passing the `latex+raw_tex` flag under `-f` will leave in anything that can't be converted, which is useful for custom environments.
+Passing the `markdown-smart` flag under `-t` will stop quotes being escaped etc, reducing the work to tidy things.